Fourmilab/ratburger.org/wp-content/plugins/updraftplus/readme.txt

 * TWEAK: When a Google Cloud token was invalid, a PHP Fatal could result instead of catching the error and informing/logging nicely
 * TWEAK: If php-xml (SimpleXMLElement) is not installed, then show an appropriate warning in the Azure configuration section
 * TWEAK: If the user tries to install another version of UpdraftPlus, then tweak the default error message that they are shown by WP, which is too obscure/cryptic for many users
+* TWEAK: If a fatal error occurred during uploading a backup, try to recover it and process the upload further

 = 1.14.8 - 12/May/2018 =